harics-bos/StudentMonitor/README.md

 # StudentMonitor

+Main Activity Screen Validation:

+1) The buttons 'EDIT CHILD', 'SURVEY', 'VIEW REPORT' will be visible only if there exists atleast one registered student.

 Student Registration Screen Validation:

 1) The first name should not be empty.
 If empty, error with error text, “FirstName should not be empty” will be displayed.